pauloty/Extractors/README.md

 # Extractors
-Implementation of texture extrators
+Implementation of texture extractors

-a
+This is just an initial code for further projects